zzergAtStage/zzergAtStage/README.md

 ## Hi there 👋

+I'm Sergio Brü!
+I'm a full-stack developer with a strong background in **backend programming** using Java and Spring Boot.
+While I love the frontend side of things, my expertise lies in building robust and scalable backend solutions.
+I've had experience working on Java EE applications and am always eager to learn new technologies.
 <!--
 **zzergAtStage/zzergAtStage** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.